Voice over and rates: hands of the loot!

 Today, we're talking cash, dough, bread, cabbage, cheddar, dosh, moolah, brass, bob

-As the saying goes, money is the sinews of war - a sometimes taboo subject, but one that needs to be addressed.
+As the saying goes, money is the sinews of war - a sometimes somehow taboo subject, but one that needs to be addressed.
+I am a French voice actor since 1994, so I know the ins and outs of the subject fairly well, and I'm going to try to help you.

-I'm occasionally contacted by voice over colleagues who ask me, among other things, for advice on the best rate to charge for a particular project.
-And often the argument of seniority in the profession comes up.
-"I have less experience than X or Y, their rate is XXX, but I know that I can't claim the same rate, what would be an acceptable rate given my limited experience?
+I am occasionally contacted by colleagues French voice actors who ask me, among other things, for advice on the best price to charge for a particular project.
+And often the argument of seniority in the business comes up.
+"I have less experience than X or Y, their rate is XXX euros, but I know that I can't claim the same rate, what would be an acceptable rate given my limited experience?

 If a production company wants to employ us, understand one thing: it considers us to be professionals - and has the budget to do so.
 No producer would take the risk of employing amateurs and then being turned down by their client for the job by being seen - quite rightly - as a clown and shazam, goodbye client.
 The argument 'you have less experience so I'll pay you less' is, at best, a poor attempt at negotiation.